Parsl/parsl/docs/userguide/checkpoints.rst

 will invalidate cached values.

-However, Parsl does not traverse the call graph of the app function, so changes to functions called by an app will not invalidate cached values.
+However, Parsl does not traverse the call graph of the app function, so changes inside functions called by an app will not invalidate cached values.